-Where we stand now: E-cigarettes
+5 cancer-causing toxins found in e-cigarette vapor

 Story highlights

-- E-cigarettes are associated with higher risk for heart attack, study says

-- Research shows adolescents using e-cigarettes are more likely to start smoking cigarettes
+- Adolescents using e-cigarettes more likely to start smoking cigarettes, research shows

-- Smoking rates in the UK have fallen alongside a rise in e-cigarette use, new data show

 (CNN)E-cigarettes are increasingly being used as a nicotine alternative as smokers seek ways to kick their habit.
+They work by heating a pure liquid called e-juice -- composed of flavorings, propylene glycol, glycerin and often nicotine -- until it vaporizes.
+The resulting vapor is much less offensive to many, both smokers and non-smokers.

 But their use has been surrounded by debate, focusing on the lack of evidence regarding the harms associated with their long-term use, as well as their potential to act as a gateway into smoking among teens.

+The latest salvo: A study published Monday in the journal Pediatrics found five cancer-causing toxins in the urine of 16-year-olds who inhaled e-cigarette vapor, and a second study found, yet again, that e-cigarettes encourage teens to begin smoking traditional cigarettes.

-The latest salvo: A study of nearly 70,000 people found that daily e-cigarette use can double the risk for heart attack.
+Last week, a study of nearly 70,000 people found that daily e-cigarette use can double the risk for heart attack.
 If the user continues to smoke regular cigarettes each day along with e-cigarettes, the combined risk goes up five times.

-"E-cigarettes are widely promoted as a smoking cessation aid, but for most people, they actually make it harder to quit smoking, so most people end up as so-called 'dual users' who keep smoking while using e-cigarettes," senior study author Stanton Glantz said in a statement.
+"E-cigarettes are widely promoted as a smoking cessation aid, but for most people, they actually make it harder to quit smoking, so most people end up as so-called 'dual users' who keep smoking while using e-cigarettes," said Stanton Glantz, lead author of the latter study, in a statement.

-"The new study shows that the risks compound," added Glantz, who directs the UCSF Center for Tobacco Control Research and Education.
-"Someone who continues to smoke daily while using e-cigarettes daily has an increased risk of a heart attack by a factor of five."

-E-cigarettes work by heating a pure liquid called e-juice -- composed of flavorings, propylene glycol, glycerin and often nicotine -- until it vaporizes.
-The resulting vapor is much less offensive to many, both smokers and non-smokers.

 Science and public policy have bounced back and forth for over a decade, as different studies produce different -- and sometimes contradictory -- results.
 Let's take a look at the debate over the years: